squirrels-nest/squirrels-nest.github.io/docs/tutorial/1-initialize.md

 squirrels --version
 ```

-Or simply run `sqrl --version` for short:
+Or simply run `sqrl --version` for short.

 ## Initialize a Project